GreatFruitOmsk/pyqtdeploy-mirror/doc/overview.rst

 - :program:`qmake` is the Qt build system that supports cross-compilation to multiple targets.

-- :program:`rcc` is a utility that converts arbitrary files in C++ code that implements an embedded filesystem that can be linked as part of an application.
+- :program:`rcc` is a utility that converts arbitrary files to C++ data structures that implement an embedded filesystem that can be linked as part of an application.

 - The :program:`QtCore` library implements file access APIs that recognise file and directory names that refer to the contents of the embedded filesystem